 Ensuring a Smooth Sign-Up Process

-Once a potential user has decided to sign up for the platform, it is necessary to ensure the process is free from any friction.
-The last thing we want is for someone to get frustrated and give up midway through the sign-up process.
+Once a potential user has decided to sign up for the platform, it is important to ensure the process is free from any friction and avoid users getting frustrated and giving up midway through the sign-up process.

 To meet accessibility guidelines, we moved the form labels that were originally within the form fields to be top aligned.
 This allows users can double check information they’ve entered without having to rely on memory.